Grobari

 Grobari (Гробари, lit.
 'Undertakers' or 'Gravediggers') is a collective name for supporters of the Serbian multi-sport club Partizan.
-They are one of two major supporters' groups in Serbia and are considered one of the best and loudest groups in the world, setting a record in 2010 by reaching 113.8 decibels and winning the EuroLeague's "BKT Heartbeat Challenge" award for the loudest fans in the 2024–25 season.
+They are one of the two major supporters' groups in Serbia and are considered one of the best and loudest groups in the world, setting a record in 2010 by reaching 113.8 decibels and winning the EuroLeague's "BKT Heartbeat Challenge" award for the loudest fans in the 2024–25 season.

 The group traditionally maintains Orthodox brotherhood with Greek PAOK Gate 4 and Russian CSKA Moscow ultras, and friendly relations with Bulgarian CSKA Sofia Animals, Romanian CSA Steaua București Outlaws and Polish Widzew Łódź ultras.
 These are based on either shared religion, Slavic heritage, army club heritage or club colors.

 Name

 During one of the Eternal Derbies, the south stand of Partizan Stadium was filled with army officers and agents in black coats, all supporting Partizan.
 Across the field, on the north stand, a rowdy, ragtag crowd cheered for Red Star.
 They were loud and chaotic, with some even stripping naked.
 As the first half neared its end, the officers in the south stand stood up and began shouting at them: "Gypsies!
 Gypsies!
 Gypsies!"
 In an instant, the ragged crowd on the opposite side spontaneously shouted back: "Gravediggers!
 Gravediggers!
 Gravediggers!"
 They were mocking the black coats worn by the officers, which resembled those of gravediggers.
 Over time, Partizan fans proudly adopted the name "Gravediggers," wearing it as a badge of honor.